Ark7 vs Realbricks: A Comprehensive Comparison

 • Ark7 offers a secondary marketplace, but investors must hold their shares for 12 months from their purchase date before they can sell.
 Even if a property is already trading on the secondary market, each buyer restarts their own 12-month lockup.
 This system creates a staggered, thinly traded marketplace that limits true liquidity.

-• Realbricks provides a peer-to-peer secondary marketplace where all investors can list shares 30 days after the property is fully funded.
-There are no individual lockups, which means everyone has a fair and consistent opportunity to sell, creating healthier market activity.
-If a person bought into a Realbricks property a month before it moves to the secondary market, they can sell their shares the same as a person who bought in 1 year before.
-This unlocks everyone to be able to sell, the moment it reaches the secondary market.
-Creating a process that embraces liquidity for investors.
+• Realbricks is planning to release the secondary marketplace Q1 of 2026.
+Properties will move to the secondary market 30 days after becoming fully funded (all the shares are sold).
+There are no individual lockups, which means everyone will have a fair and consistent opportunity to sell, creating healthier market activity.
+Unlike Ark7, if a person were to, for example, buy into a Realbricks property one month before it moved to the secondary market, they would still be able to place sell orders for their shares, the same as a person who bought in 1 year before, for the same property.
+This strategic difference will unlock everyone to be able to place sell orders, the moment it reaches the secondary market.
+Creating a process that embraces liquidity opportunity for all investors

 Comparison: